Vitamin B3

 Enhancing Healthcare Team Outcomes

-Healthcare workers, including nurse practitioners and clinicians, should not empirically encourage patients to take niacin.
-It is only recommended if there is a deficiency.
-For hyperlipidemia management, the vitamin often causes intolerable side effects, and its use is declining.
-The majority of the public should be encouraged to eat fresh fruit and vegetable to obtain their niacin.
-Reliance on supplements is not recommended because of fake and counterfeit products.[12]
+The interprofessional team, including clinicians and pharmacists, should not empirically encourage patients to take niacin; it is only advised if there is a deficiency.
+When used for hyperlipidemia management, the vitamin often causes intolerable side effects, and the drug's use is declining.
+Most of the public should be encouraged to eat fresh fruit and vegetables to obtain their niacin.
+Reliance on supplements is not recommended because of adulterated and counterfeit products.[43]

-The clinician initiates the therapy with niacin for pellagra or dyslipidemia.
-Here, excellent communication between clinician, nurse, pharmacist, and dietician is necessary.
-For dyslipidemia leading to coronary artery disease, a referral to a cardiologist may be necessary.
-Pharmacists will verify the dosing based on the condition and counsel the patients regarding the adverse drug reactions.
-For example, It is sometimes recommended to take a baby aspirin before dosing niacin to help prevent flushing.
-The nurse should counsel the patient on what to expect with niacin therapy and monitor compliance and treatment effectiveness.
+Pharmacists will verify the dosing based on the condition and counsel the patients regarding adverse drug reactions.
+For example, taking a baby aspirin before dosing niacin is sometimes recommended to help prevent flushing.
+Nurses should counsel the patient on what to expect with niacin therapy and monitor compliance and treatment effectiveness.
 The clinical dietician can design a patient-centered diet plan to improve dyslipidemia and pellagra.
-Thus, with an interprofessional collaborative team approach, niacin therapy can deliver optimal therapeutic results with minimal adverse effects to the patient.
-[Level 5]

 Details